powenyao/page/_portfolio/portfolio-TTS.md

 <br>Team: 30
 <br>Technology: Unreal Engine 4

-Led a team of 30 people on a networked multiplayer action game as part of the Advanced Game Project class.
+Led a team of 30 people on a networked multiplayer action game as part of USC's Advanced Game Project class.
 Presented at USC GamePipe Tech showcase